BrendanGasparin/SERVERTRON/README.md

 The goals of Project: SERVERTRON are to create a Proxmox installation running Linux containers and virtual machines and to document and make the process as replicable as possible.

 This will include the following containers or VMs:
-- Web server with WordPress sites accessible over the Internet to host my business.
+- Web server with WordPress sites accessible over the Internet.
 - Plex media server on the local network.
 - Minecraft server playable over the Internet, administered using RCON over a local network.
 - ARK: Survival Evolved server playable over the Internet.